ritaNDU/languagesapp-assignment4-ritamerhej/README.md

 2. Inside the cloned repository run either of the following commands:
    `yarn` or `npm install`
 3. To start the server, run either of these commands:
-   `yarn start` or `npm run starr`
+   `yarn start` or `npm run start`

 ## How I got organized

-I started by drawing my screen on paper and bu drawing the interactions between screens using arrows.
+I started by drawing my screen on paper and by drawing the interactions between screens using arrows.
 Then, I drew a diagram representing the structure of the data I wanted to use for the courses and lessons.
 Finally I started implementing the app.

 ## Challenges Found

 1. **Some Problems with Context ane state management** I was mutating state wihtout paying attention, so it took a while to fix the issue.
-All was find at the end.
+All was fine at the end.

 2. **Emulators and Responsive Design**
    My laptop ism't powerful enough to run emulators, therefore I could only test my design on thr Small Phone and Medium phone emulators.
 I also found responsive design tricky, but I got the hold of it (I hope so!) after some googling and some course reviewing.